 Ouachita Baptist University is a residential university.
 The university recognizes that learning experiences are not limited to the classroom.
 Because of this philosophy, all unmarried students are required to live in university housing unless (1) they are living with a parent/guardian and commute daily, (2) they are given special permission by the Off-Campus Housing Exceptions Committee to live off campus (granted only in unusual circumstances), (3) they are 22-years-old or older before the last day of the semester, or (4) they have completed eight semesters of residence hall life.
-Students who report that they are living with parent/guardian but are actually living off campus in violation of the university policy will be subject to disciplinary action that may include disenrollment from the university.
+Students who report that they are living with parent/guardian but are actually living off campus in violation of the university.
 All resident students must purchase a meal plan.
 The food service is contracted to Sodexo, Inc. The meal plan allows students to access the Ouachita Commons, the University's primary dining facility, and also allows limited access to Chick-Fil-A, the Tiger Grill, Sandella's Flatbread Café and Dr. Jack's Coffeehouse.